 Then there are other risks, like an employee who gets injured, a chef’s kitchen that catches fire or a criminal who steals inventory.
-For these types of risk, business owners can prepare themselves with various types of insurance.
+For these types of risk, business owners can prepare themselves with various types of business insurance.

 According to the Insurance Information Institute, there are four types of insurance that nearly every business owner should have:

 - Property insurance.

 - Workers compensation insurance.

 Here’s what you need to know about these types of business insurance and more: